 When you start seeing blossoms like these on your zucchini plants it's time to harvest them.
 At approximately 4 to 5 weeks is the magic number!
 Harvest time is typically best first thing in the morning.

+First, you’ll need to identify the male from the female blossoms.
+I’m going to get scientific here for a moment so please bear with me.
 Do you know what a stamen is?
-Look in the middle of the flower, there’s a long stem like coming out of it which are covered with pollen (check out my picture) - the arrow is pointing at the stamen.
+Look in the middle of the flower, there’s a long stem-like coming out of it which is covered with pollen (check out my picture) - the arrow is pointing at the stamen.

 There’s no difference in flavor between a male or female blossom, BUT, one thing to remember, when harvesting out the female ones, you’ll have less zucchini to harvest later on, since it will not be able to pollinate.
 So be sure to leave a few.